-2.8.7 Petitions for Approval of Transfers of Structured Settlements payee's counsel (if any).
-The petitioner filing a petition for approval of transfer of any structured settlement payments pursuant to Insurance Code § 10134 et seq. shall include with their petition the following information and documents.
+2.8.7 Petitions for Approval of Transfers of Structured Settlements

+- A. All parties to a petition for approval transferring structured settlement payments must appear at the hearing on such petitions, including the payee and the payee's counsel (if any).
+The petitioner filing a petition for approval of transfer of any structured settlement payments pursuant to Insurance Code § 10134 et seq. shall include with their petition the following information and documents. - 1.
+The jurisdiction and case number of any other petition by the petitioner seeking approval to purchase any structured settlement payments from the payee;